ANTONIS Lab Research

 1

-• [Bio-inspired E-skin for Artificial Nerve System with Monolithic 3D Integrated Neuromorphic Device]
+• [Bio-inspired E-skin For Artificial Nerve System with Monolithic 3D Integrated Neuromorphic Device]

 • [Ferroelectric Thin Film based In-sensor Computing System]